-Submission to the Senate Standing Committee on Education and Employment on the proposed Fair Work Amendment (Bargaining Processes) Bill 2014 – Click Here
+Submission to the Senate Education and Employment Legislation Committee on the Fair Work (Vulnerable Workers) Bill 2017 – Click Here

 Submission to the Senate Education and Employment References Committee on the Impact of Australia’s Temporary Work Visa Programs on the Australian Labour Market and on the Temporary Work Visa Holders – Click Here

 Second Submission to the Productivity Commission – Workplace Relations Framework Inquiry – Click Here

 Criminal Records in Victoria: Proposals for Reform – Click Here

 JobWatch staff have also appeared before several Senate Reference Committees over the years and continue to highlight unfair workplace practices.

 The Fair Work Amendment (Protecting Vulnerable Workers) Bill 2017

 The Federal Government has recently introduced legislation to extend responsibility for deliberate and serious underpayments to franchisors and holding companies, in the wake of the problems exposed at 7-Eleven.

 The Fair Work Amendment (Protecting Vulnerable Workers) Bill 2017 increases the maximum fines for serious contraventions by way of underpayments to $108 000, and $540 000 for bodies corporate.